Rumpunzel/rpg-thingy/characters/traits.md

-# Iron
+# Favor

-**Iron** is a meta-currency you can spend to influence your dice rolls, tilt luck in your favor, bite through the pain, or sometimes even fuel powerful magic.
+**Favor** is a meta-currency you can spend to influence your dice rolls, tilt luck in your favor, bite through the pain, or sometimes even fuel powerful magic.

-You spend Iron — which you keep track of with coins, glass beads, poker chips, or some other tokens — to unlock the power of traits and make them help you (see [Using Character Traits](#using-character-traits-to-your-advantage)).
+You spend Favor — which you keep track of with coins, glass beads, poker chips, or some other tokens — to unlock the power of traits and make them help you (see [Using Character Traits](#using-character-traits-to-your-advantage)).

-You earn Iron by letting a character aspect be compelled against you to complicate the situation or make your life harder (see [Using Traits to your Detriment](#using-character-traits-to-your-detriment)).
+You earn Favor by letting a character aspect be compelled against you to complicate the situation or make your life harder (see [Using Traits to your Detriment](#using-character-traits-to-your-detriment)).
-Whenever one of your traits really come out through how you roleplay your character or through the drama that results from your choices, you earn **1** Iron for your character.
+Whenever one of your traits really come out through how you roleplay your character or through the drama that results from your choices, you earn **1** Favor for your character.

-Be sure to keep track of the Iron you have left at the end of the session as you start the next session with the Iron with which you ended this session.
+Be sure to keep track of the Favor you have left at the end of the session as you start the next session with the Favor with which you ended this session.